CSynodinos/Asset-Analyser/README.md

 >>> installer.py -env [venv or conda] # Default is venv.
 ```

 This version of the application supports both tensorflow and tensorflow-gpu.
-The installer can only install tensorflow at the moment.
-If you require tensorflow-gpu, you will need to uninstall tensorflow and follow Nvidia's instructions on the full tensorflow-gpu installation for Windows/Linux.
+The installer can install tensorflow-gpu by using the -gpu flag.
+However, you will need to follow Nvidia's instructions for the CUDA toolkit and CUDA Deep Neural Network library installations for Windows/Linux.
+Otherwise, tensorflow-gpu will not work!

 *Note*: To see all the options available in the application: